 The estate comprises 770 acres with trails through the hillside gardens and lovely woodland.
 It truly is a gorgeous location; the garden is a delight, and the views across the wooded valley are superb.
 The National Trust has its regional headquarters here.

-Flora Garden Tours visit this garden on the Hampton Court Flower Show, Kent, Surrey, and Sussex tour.
+Flora Garden Tours visit this garden on the Romantic Gardens of Kent, Sussex and Surrey tour.
 Kalmia in flower, Scotney Castle